Table of Contents

 Today, we have premium RGB fans called LL120 and LL140 from Corsair.
 One thing for sure, the price of corsair fans live up to the premium segment.
 But what about value?
 How good they are, is it worth considering Corsair for your gaming PC Build?

-Well, stick around since we will be unboxing, testing sound and airflow, as well as I, will show you guy on how to connect these fans to your motherboard.
+Well, stick around since we will be unboxing, testing sound and airflow, as well as I, will show you guys how to connect these fans to your motherboard.

 Alright, first of all, let’s check what is included when you get Corsair LL120 or LL140 RGB fans.
 Let’s do LL120 first.
 Here we go, we have nice looking 120mm fan here.
 It has rubber pads and so they absorb fans vibration.